 A woman may realize she has a luteal phase defect when tracking her ovulation cycle and noticing there is a shortened period of time between ovulation and menstruation.

 Any woman can develop a luteal phase defect when progesterone production drops.
 Certain health conditions may increase the risk of LPD, such as:

 - Extreme amounts of exercise

 Diagnosing luteal phase defect

 Women experiencing difficulties becoming or staying pregnant can have several hormone levels checked via a simple blood draw:

-- Progesterone hormone which surges after ovulation and supports the endometrium.
+- Progesterone hormone surges after ovulation and supports the endometrium.

-- Follicle-stimulating hormone (FSH) which stimulates ovarian follicle growth and is released by the pituitary gland.
+- Follicle-stimulating hormone (FSH) stimulates ovarian follicle growth and is released by the pituitary gland.

 A luteal phase defect can be managed with lifestyle changes, supplements and medications, or a combination of measures.

 Addressing the underlying cause of suppressed progesterone levels is typically part of luteal phase defect treatment.
 Women may need to make lifestyle changes, like reducing stress through breathing exercises, or losing weight with moderate exercise.
 Progesterone levels may also be increased, extending the length of the luteal phase with the help of certain supplements and medications.